joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

 ## 6. Conclusion

-The Code Quality Analysis Framework is a powerful and flexible tool for analyzing code quality and storing the results in a structured database.
+The JSRepoAnalysis framework is a powerful and flexible tool for analyzing code quality and storing the results in a structured database.
 Its modular architecture, parallel processing capabilities, and robust error handling make it a reliable and efficient solution for teams that are serious about maintaining high standards of code quality.